 Great, now he felt like an idiot.

-"She was an agent," Randall continued, though the way he spoke made it seem like he was just talking to hear himself- like he was pretending Dalton wasn't actually there.
+"She was an agent," Randall continued, as through the last few lines of conversation hadn't happened.
+Although the way he spoke made it seem like he was just talking to hear himself- like he was pretending Dalton wasn't actually there.
 "NCA.
 Great job… y'know, until it wasn't.
-She uh… that song- she'd play it before going to work.
+She uh… that song- she'd play it sometimes.
+For me.
 Virginia never quite got it right afterwards, so I had to learn it- wasn't going to let that die with 'Trice.
 She wrote it for me, so… yeah."